Difference between Hosted Remote Desktops and VDI

 - Microsoft Windows Client Access Licences (CALs) and Remote Desktop Services CALs can be provided under the Service Providers Licence Agreement (SPLA) meaning your cloud hosting provider can rent you the licences on a month by month, user by user basis.
 The Windows Server licence will usually be covered by the hosting provider using a data centre licence.
 Desktop operating systems such as Windows 10 are not legally available under SPLA so customers would need to purchase full Windows desktop licences for each user.

-Whilst the above benefits provide a strong case for Hosted Desktops over VDI, especially local VDI it is important to consider the following factors when choosing a hosted desktop provider:
+Whilst the above benefits provide a strong case for Remote Desktops over VDI, especially local VDI it is important to consider the following factors when choosing a provider:

 - If you are handing over your data and IT operations to a third party you need to make sure they are competent.
 Check how long they have been trading, what their credit rating is.
 Are they ISO 27001 certified?
 Do they own their own equipment?
 What Tier is the data centre?
 What high availability and disaster recovery systems do they have in place?